havenweb/haven/README.md

 PikaPods is a great platform for hosting open source apps.
 They currently offer a $5 credit for new members and it costs as little as $2.40/month to host your Haven on PikaPods.
 You don't even need to give them a credit card to get the $5 credit and try out Haven for a couple of months.

+## Caliber Node

+[Run Haven on Caliber Node](https://calibernode.com/cloud-apps/haven) "One-click self-hosted apps, managed for you — with real logs, SFTP, and your data exportable."
+Running Haven on Caliber Node costs $4 per month, they provide a $5 sign-up credit for new members--no credit card needed for the credit.

 ## Paid Hosting

-Fully managed hosting of your personal Haven is available, check out: https://havenweb.org/order.html
+Fully managed hosting of your personal Haven is also available from me, check out: [https://havenweb.org/order.html](https://havenweb.org/order.html)

-## KubeSail

-[KubeSail](https://kubesail.com/) is a self-hosting platform that makes it easier to run a server in your home or office that runs websites & apps.
-You can install Haven on Kubesail with the following Kubesail template: https://kubesail.com/template/jphj/haven

 ## AWS
 * Register an account with AWS, the included scripts deploy to an AWS EC2 instance